Monday 16th October 2017

 The Heritage Awards programme aims to recognise and celebrate projects, events or people who contribute positively to our understanding and appreciation of the heritage and history of the Southern Highlands.
 The awards also serve to promote excellence in the design of new elements in a heritage context and to encourage maintenance of heritage assets and heritage areas.

 The next round of Heritage Awards competition was scheduled for April/May 2017.
 However, due to a staffing shortage and the Council elections which requires a new Heritage Committee to be formed, the 2017 Awards programme is delayed.
 At this stage Council is unsure as to when the 2017 Heritage Awards will proceed.
-For further enquiries please contact Susan Stannard, Acting Coordinator Strategic Planning.
+For further enquiries please contact Susan Stannard, Senior Strategic Land Use Planner.

 2015 Heritage Awards